 - Payment of compensation, Including payment or reimbursement of expenses, except where reasonable and necessary to carry out exempt purposes

 - Transfer or use of the income or assets of a private foundation

 In addition to the self-dealing rules, Section 4945 sets forth certain “taxable expenditures” that may also subject private foundations and participating foundation managers to first and second tier excise taxes, and in some cases loss of tax-exempt status.
 Lobbying and grant restrictions are chief among these.

-In addition, a private foundation generally may not grant funds to individuals or entities other than a public charity unless it complies with the expenditure responsibility provisions of Section 4945(h).
+A private foundation that makes grants to individuals for travel, study, or similar items must obtain advance approval from the IRS of its grantmaking procedures.
+In addition, a private foundation generally may not grant funds to an organization other than a public charity unless it complies with the expenditure responsibility provisions of Section 4945(h).
 Expenditure responsibility refers to significant and specific oversight activities including:

 - Pre-grant inquiry

 - Written agreement

 - Grantee reporting to the grantor

 - Corrective action in the case of diversion of funds or other grant non-compliance